NBA League Pass Rankings: Lottery Edition

 - The Timberwolves dropped a dozen TV duels, from 18 to six.

-- Among the 16 playoff teams, the Magic maintain the least national TV coverage, and it didn’t increase at all from last year’s six.
+- Among the 16 playoff teams from 2018-19, the Magic maintain the least national TV coverage, and it didn’t increase at all from last year’s total of six.
+Furthermore, Orlando’s adjusted total this season (3.5) is less than half of the next least featured team that’s projected to make the playoffs (Miami Heat – 8) in 2019-20.

 - The Grizzlies also saw no movement, with four games once again.